 ‘What do I waste my time on?’

 ‘What would happen if I stopped wasting my time?’

-After I had done the reading of my cards, I looked at some of her poems.
-These lines from Dreams struck a magical chord, very apt to this flow:
+These lines from Dreams strike a magical chord, very apt to this flow:

 And we—unlike circus acrobats,

 conjurers, wizards, and hypnotists—

 we light dark tunnels with our eyes,